 Low temperatures can cause health problems for older people.
-Read our practical tips to help make sure your relative stays warm and comfortable during periods of cold weather.
+Read our practical tips to help make sure you or a loved one stays warm and comfortable during periods of cold weather.

 On this page you will find information on: